Marlborough Sounds and Cook Strait IMMA

 Criterion A – Species or Population Vulnerability

 There are seven species or subspecies found in the IMMA that meet this criterion with IUCN threatened or vulnerable status and include Antarctic blue whales (CR), Hector’s dolphins (EN), New Zealand sea lion (EN), pygmy blue whale (EN), humpback whale (Oceania sub-population; EN), sei whale (EN), sperm whale (VU) (Douglas et al. 2018).
-All these species have been reported from the IMMA (e.g. DOC Marine Mammal Sighting and Stranding database 2020) and this IMMA forms an important part of their range within New Zealand the the wider region.
+All these species have been reported from the IMMA (e.g. DOC Marine Mammal Sighting and Stranding database 2020) and this IMMA forms an important part of their range within New Zealand and the wider region.
 Predominantly this IMMA forms an important feeding area for a range of marine mammal species with the high current Cook Strait area being an important source and also the western reaches of Cook Strait include important deep-water feeding habitats.
-In addition the IMMA includes a distinct subpopulation of threatened Hector’s dolphins centred around Cloudy/Clifford Bay (e.g. ~900 individuals) with a smaller group also found within Queen Charlotte Sound (e.g. ~50 individuals, Douglas et al. 2018).
+In addition the IMMA includes a distinct subpopulation of threatened Hector’s dolphins centred around Cloudy/Clifford Bay (e.g. ~900 individuals) with a smaller group also found within Queen Charlotte Sound (e.g. ~50 individuals, Douglas et al. 2018, MacKenzie & Clement 2014).

 Criterion C: Key Life Cycle Activities

 Important New Zealand fur seal breeding colonies (e.g. Cape Campbell, The Brothers, Stephens Island, Cape Palliser) occur along the Cook Strait Coastline of both the North and South Islands (Taylor et al. 1995) whose coastal and offshore feeding (particularly for nursing females) are constrained to area restricted foraging completely within the IMMA during the breeding season (MPI 2017).